devonfw/extension-pack-vscode/README.md

 ### Python support

 The new Python extensions enable VS Code as a 1st class citizen Python IDE.
-We recommend to use tools like `pyenv` ([here](https://github.com/pyenv/pyenv) for Linux/macOS or [here](https://github.com/pyenv-win/pyenv-win) for Windows) to install multiple Python versions and make it local to every project.
+We recommend to use tools like `pyenv` ([click here for more info](https://github.com/pyenv/pyenv) on Linux/macOS or [click here for more info](https://github.com/pyenv-win/pyenv-win) on Windows) to install multiple Python versions and make it local to every project.

 ### C/C++ support